All About Fake Pappy Van Winkle

 Gold foil with black band Pappy Van Winnkle foil example

-At least, that's the #1 guess, especially given Buffalo Trace's well publicized inentory problems in the past.
+At least, that's the #1 guess, especially given Buffalo Trace's well publicized inventory problems in the past.
 The fact that "Pappy foils" have also been used on $30 lower-end bourbons seems to indicate a serious gap in attention to how these closures are distributed and used.

 Silver unused bottle foil capsuleFoil capsules come in boxes of thousands, aligned in stacks called "sticks."
 A couple employees could smuggle out a huge supply.
 Or perhaps a "lost" shipment gets intercepted... or there's an arrangement with someone who knows/bribes the right person at the capsules manufacturer.
 Regardless, fakers have been getting and using these foils for many years.